winterop-com/servicekit/docs/guides/app-hosting.md

 ### Path Traversal Protection

-Chapkit validates all paths and rejects path traversal attempts:
+Servicekit validates all paths and rejects path traversal attempts:

 ```python
 # All rejected with ValueError